Is it really the evil weed? Read on to discover the truth about smoking and arthritis

 A study carried out in 2010 found that one in three severe rheumatoid arthritis cases was due to smoking.

 Researchers at Sweden’s Karolinska Institute looked at more than 1,200 people aged between 18 and 70 with rheumatoid arthritis, along with another 871 volunteers who were of a similar age and sex but did not have arthritis.
 They found that the heaviest smokers in the study, who smoked 20 a day for at least 20 years, had a more than 2.5-fold increased risk of the most severe form of the disease.
+This means there is even more reason to stop smoking.

 The study authors estimated that smoking accounted for one in five cases of RA, and 35 per cent of severe cases of the disease.